List of Daimler AG transmissions

+Every type of transmission occurs in every type of installation.

 Mercedes-Benz Manual Transmissions

 For manual transmissions G for gearbox and two digits are used.
 See G56 — 6-speed manual as an example.
+In 2019, Daimler AG discontinued the production of manual transmissions.

 Mercedes-Benz Automatic Transmissions

-Mercedes-Benz uses the number "720" to currently "725" to identify an automatic transmission.
+Mercedes-Benz uses the number "720" to currently "725" to identify automatic, dual-clutch (DCT), Continuously variable (CVT), and automated manual transmissions (AMT).